'COVID fatigue' and infection control practices

 Most practices are aware by now that reducing the risk of COVID-19 transmission requires much more than staff and patients simply wearing a mask.

-Over the next few weeks, we’re collaborating with Marg Jennings, Infection Prevention and Control Educator and Consultant to look at some common issues related to COVID-19 transmission in your practice that can be simply avoided.
+We collaborated with Marg Jennings, Infection Prevention and Control Educator and Consultant to look at some common issues related to COVID-19 transmission in your practice that can be simply avoided.

 Masks + Business As Usual = OK?